JohnnyGOX17/john-gentile-website/kb/programming_languages/rust.md

 - [Installing Rust is fairly simple](https://www.rust-lang.org/tools/install) using the rustup script: `$ curl --proto '=https' --tlsv1.2 https://sh.rustup.rs -sSf | sh`
   + On macOS, make sure C compiler is installed with `$ xcode-select --install`
 - Rust can be updated at any time with `$ rustup update`
+- [crates.io](https://crates.io/) is the public registry for Rust projects, see [the docs on how to publish your project](https://doc.rust-lang.org/cargo/reference/publishing.html).

 ### Getting Started Resources